mortlach/Liber-Primus-Crib-Assist/README.md

 A compiled executable and other binary files are shared as part of the project simply run  "./bin/win/LPCribAssist.exe"

 ### linux <a name="Quickstart-Installation-linux"></a>
 As is often usual for linux users the best solution is to compile the source yourself.
-QT libraries and any dependancies are required for the build.
-If you use the QT developer tools (QT Creator) this should not be difficult, if you use your own tool-chain it may be.
-QT provides a .run file [https://download.qt.io/], for large linux distributions the package manager probably has a version and you can always build QT itself from source.
-When the LP-Crib-Assist is run raw data files are typically loaded using relative paths that assume the main executabale is contained two folders lower from the root directory.
+QT libraries and any dependencies are required for the build.
+If you use the QT developer tools (QT Creator) this should not be difficult, if you use your own toolchain it may be.
+QT provides a .run file [https://download.qt.io/], for large linux distributions the package manager probably has a version, and you can always build QT itself from source.
+When the LP-Crib-Assist is run raw data files are typically loaded using relative paths that assume the main executable is contained two folders lower from the root directory.
 This means that placing the compiled binaries in a folder such as ./bin/linux/ is advised.
 This can be configured using the config.ini in the applications and by passing the path to config file on startup.
 I am very happy to help as best I can with installation.

 ## Quickstart - Tutorial  <a name="Quickstart-Tutorial"></a>